abhijeetsharma200/OpenCV-Wiki/OpenCV-Debugging-Facilities.md

 # General

-1. *Linkage*.
+## Linkage

 OpenCV library is part of popular Linux distributions and can be a part of other 3rd party libraries in your project.
 So you may have several instances of OpenCV and the project may work in wrong way.
 In case of issues, please ensure that the project starts with the same OpenCV instance you expected.
 Windows, Linux and other OSes provides tooling to review list of libraries linked with your dynamic library or app.

 For Linux use `ldd`:
 ```